Vector search in Azure AI Search

 For example, documents that talk about different species of dogs would be clustered close together in the embedding space.
 Documents about cats would be close together, but farther from the dogs cluster while still being in the neighborhood for animals.
 Dissimilar concepts such as cloud computing would be much farther away.
 In practice, these embedding spaces are abstract and don't have well-defined, human-interpretable meanings, but the core idea stays the same.

-In vector search, the search engine searches through the vectors within the embedding space to identify those that are near to the query vector.
+In vector search, the search engine scans vectors within the embedding space to identify vectors that are closest to the query vector.
 This technique is called nearest neighbor search.
 Nearest neighbors help quantify the similarity between items.
 A high degree of vector similarity indicates that the original data was similar too.
-To facilitate fast nearest neighbor search, the search engine will perform optimizations or employ data structures or data partitioning to reduce the search space.
-Each vector search algorithm will have different approaches to this problem, trading off different characteristics such as latency, throughput, recall, and memory.
-To compute similarity, similarity metrics provide the mechanism for computing this distance.
+To facilitate fast nearest neighbor search, the search engine performs optimizations, or employs data structures and data partitioning, to reduce the search space.
+Each vector search algorithm solves the nearest neighbor problems in different ways as they optimize for minimum latency, maximum throughput, recall, and memory.
+To compute similarity, similarity metrics provide the mechanism for computing distance.

 Azure AI Search currently supports the following algorithms:

-• Exhaustive K-nearest neighbors (KNN): Calculates the distances between the query vector and all data points.
+Exhaustive K-nearest neighbors (KNN): Calculates the distances between the query vector and all data points.
 It's computationally intensive, so it works best for smaller datasets.
 Because the algorithm doesn't require fast random access of data points, this algorithm doesn't consume vector index size quota.
-However, this algorithm will provide the global set of nearest neighbors.
+However, this algorithm provides the global set of nearest neighbors.

 Approximate Nearest Neighbors